Login

 Perhaps it is worth stating the obvious that men do not reach orgasm simply through looking at images of the female form.
 In their minds, they also need to contemplate what they would like to be doing with a sexual partner.

 Men have a much easier time, than women typically do, of transferring orgasm techniques to sex.
 On the physical side, the vagina may not grip the penis as firmly as a hand but the penis is still directly stimulated.
 Equally men’s sexual fantasies map fairly easily onto a real life sexual encounter.
-Instead of looking at pictures of naked women, a man now has the real thing.
+Instead of looking at pictures of naked women, a man now has the real thing in front of him.

 “Reality and fantasy are further apart for women than for men …” (p179 Satisfaction Guaranteed 1996)